jmvlangen/DnDtracker/D&D tracker/README.txt

 	..c
 where the variable named c in the collection above the environment has value
 	a + b
-this will evaluate in the same way as the first example.
+will evaluate in the same way as the first example.

 ---d) Paths-----------------------------------------------------------------------------
 Throughout the following sections we will talk about certain values, which we shall